 Judge always had power, but in the 84 MLB at bats he had in 2016, the tall righty struck out in half of them.
 What has changed for Judge is his ability to consistently put the ball in play.
 This year, in 149 at bats, Judge has been retired on strikes just 51 times, which is a significant improvement from last summer.
 His statline not only makes him the clear favorite for rookie of the year, but you could also argue he’s been good enough early on to be the League’s MVP with a .315 batting average, 15 homers, 30 RBIs, .420 OBP and .678 SLG.

-However, Judge is not the only present surprise for the Yankees’ offense thus far.
+However, Judge is not the only pleasant surprise for the Yankees’ offense thus far.
 Outfielder Brett Gardner has transformed, seemingly overnight, from a slap-hitting base stealer into a middle of the lineup slugger.
-Gardners is having his finest season as a Major Leaguer, batting .280 with nine homers and 20 RBI’s in 40 games.
+Gardner is having his finest season as a Major Leaguer, batting .280 with nine homers and 20 RBI’s in 40 games.

 Second baseman Starlin Castro has been a spark plug in the middle of the lineup.
 Not only is Castro leading the team in hits, 59, and second in average, .328, but he has also found his power stroke, launching seven homers thus far.